charliecalvert/CloudNotes/Assignments/PythonMySqlJsonMarkdown.md

 ## Step One

 Check to ensure Lamp and MySQL are installed.
 You know how to do this already.
+If they are not installed, then [install them][lamp-server].

 Check the status of Apache CGI.
 Specifically, you will probably need to turn on CGI in order to access python server side scripts from your HTML code: